JuneXia/JuneXia.github.io/source/_posts/dl/【Paper笔记 Detection】YOLO-v1.md

 &emsp; All of our training and testing code is open source. `A variety of(各种各样的)` pretrained models are also available to download.

 # Unified Detection
 &emsp; We unify(v.整合,联合;统一) the separate components of object detection into a single neural network.
 Our network **uses features from the entire image to predict each bounding box**.
 It also predicts all bounding boxes across all classes for an image simultaneously(adv.同时地).
-This means our network reasons globally about the full image and all the objects in the image.
+This means our network reasons(n.原因;理由;理智; v.推理;劝说) globally about the full image and all the objects in the image.
 The YOLO design enables end-to-end training and realtime speeds while maintaining high average precision.

 &emsp; **Our system divides the input image into an S × S grid.
 If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.**